Month: June 2022

 Established 2010

-Bill Herzig began his 23 years career at Rich-SeaPak, in St. Simons, Ga.
-He worked his way up to senior VP of operations, procurement, quality assurance and commodity sales before taking a position as director of seafood purchasing for Darden Restaurants in 1997.
-Two years later, he became VP of seafood purchasing, and later became president of Darden Aquafarms, a lobster aquaculture facility in Malaysia.
-Bill received GAA’s 2015 Lifetime Achievement Award.
+Bill Herzig began his 23-year career at Rich-SeaPak Corporation, now the Rich Products Consumer Brands Division, in St. Simons, Georgia.
+He worked as the senior vice president of operations, procurement, quality assurance and commodity sales before taking a position as director of seafood purchasing for Darden Restaurants in 1997.
+He later became the vice president of seafood purchasing and then president of Darden Aquafarms, a lobster aquaculture facility in Malaysia.
+Mr. Herzig received the Global Aquaculture Alliance’s Lifetime Achievement Award in 2015.

 Meet Charles H. Bundrant